dtcenter/METdataio/docs/Contributors_Guide/update_database_schema.rst

    * $BASE_DIR corresponds to the directory where the METdataio source code resides

-4. In the **update_for_x_y.sql** file created above, make any changes to reflect updates to the schema The `MET release guide  <https://met.readthedocs.io/en/latest/Users_Guide/release-notes.html>`_ is a useful resource for determining which linetypes were added or modified.
+4. In the **update_for_x_y.sql** file created above, make any changes to reflect updates to the schema The `MET Release Notes  <https://metplus.readthedocs.io/projects/met/en/latest/Users_Guide/release-notes.html>`_ are a useful resource for determining which linetypes were added or modified.
    Test that this loads the schema updates correctly.

 5. In the $BASE_DIR/METdataio/METdbLoad/sql/mv_mysql.sql file, make necessary edits corresponding to the latest